FinalCAD/csv2hash/README.md

 	definition, file_path_or_data, ignore_blank_line: false
 ```

-in file_path_or_data attribute you can pass directly an Array of data (Array with 2 dimensions) really useful for testing, if you don't care about blank lines in your CSV you can ignore them.
+in `file_path_or_data` attribute you can pass directly an `Array` of data (`Array` with 2 dimensions) really useful for testing, if you don't care about blank lines in your CSV you can ignore them.

 ### Response

-The parser return values wrapper into DataWrapper Object, you can call ```.valid?``` method on this Object and grab either data or errors like that :
+The parser return values wrapper into `DataWrapper Object`, you can call ```.valid?``` method on this Object and grab either data or errors like that :

 ```
     response = parser.parse
     if response.valid?
 	    response.data
     else
 		response.errors
     end
 ```